 Since MOST posted images will be of screenshots for diagnostic purposes, suffice to say that a screenshot can be obtained by pressing the windows key plus the print screen button and then navigating to the folder designated for saved images, at least with windows 8/8.1 and 10.
 This folder is generally located in the pictures library of your computer unless you've changed the designated folder to another location.

-For other versions of Windows, additional steps may be required to take and save a screenshot which you can google for explicit instructions on how to accomplish.
-For most newer BIOS screenshots you can simply press F12 and a screenshot of the current BIOS window will be created and saved to any usb flash drive currently attached to the system.
+For other versions of Windows, additional steps may be required to take and save a screenshot and Google is a good resource for explicit instructions on how to accomplish that.
+For most newer BIOS screenshots you can simply press F12 and a screenshot of the current BIOS window will be created and can be saved to any usb flash drive currently attached to the system.
 Older non-UEFI based BIOS's are unlikely to have this feature.
 Check your motherboard manual or google your board model and BIOS screenshot to verify this feature.

 In order to embed images in your post, you'll need a hosted link to refer to, so you can start by going to (For example) www.tinypic.com and clicking on the "Browse" button shown beneath the heading that says "Upload images and videos".